dylantowler/SimpleExcelReport/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/onyfc7crpqfis72h?svg=true)](https://ci.appveyor.com/project/DylanTowler/simpleexcelreport)

-# Welcome to the SimpleExcelTable project
+# Welcome to the SimpleExcelReport project

-SimpleExcelTable is a .NET component that allows you to quickly create tabular Excel reports using a fluent API and conditional formatting.
+SimpleExcelReport is a .NET component that allows you to quickly create tabular Excel reports using a fluent API and conditional formatting.
 It currently relies on Microsoft Excel Interop.

-## Adding SimpleExcelTable to your project
+## Adding SimpleExcelReport to your project

 #### NuGet
-You can use NuGet to quickly add SimpleExcelTable to your project.
-Just search for `SimpleExcelTable` and install the package.
+You can use NuGet to quickly add SimpleExcelReport to your project.
+Just search for `SimpleExcelReport` and install the package.

 ## Super simple example